hturnbull93/makers_notes/process_workshops.md

 Feedback:

-- Make a plan/domain model first
+- Make a plan/domain model first.
-- Use IRB for manual test first
+- Use IRB for manual test first.
-- Feature test first, then unit test
+- Feature test first, then unit test.
-- Commit after each test passes
+- Commit after each test passes.

 ## 25 March